 To us, dogs are more than just pets — they're tail-wagging, best-friending, sometimes shoe-chewing members of the family.
 But the system for getting a new dog is broken, and dogs are suffering.
-The ease of setting up a storefront online is making the puppy mill problem worse and worse.
+The ease of setting up a storefront online is making the problem worse and worse.
 Well-intentioned people, who just want to give a dog a good home, don't know who they can trust.
 We started Good Dog to change all that.

 Good Dog makes it simple for people to get dogs from good sources and for reputable breeders, shelters and rescues to put their dogs in good homes.
 And we provide all the support and guidance you need to feel confident every step of the way.